 Filed with the Department of Inspectional Services and the Department of Planning and Development a plan recorded with the Middlesex South Registry of Deeds showing the merger of the three existing lots on the Site in accordance with Condition #3.

-Submitted to the Law Department copies of fully executed Regulatory Agreements and Affordable Housing Restriction for all Inclusionary Units, in accordance with Condition #25.
+Submitted to the Law Department copies of fully executed Regulatory Agreements and Affordable Housing Restriction for all Inclusionary Units, in accordance with Conditions #25-26.

 Provided evidence satisfactory to the Law Department that the Regulatory Agreements for all Inclusionary Units have been recorded at the Southern Middlesex District Registry of Deeds, as appropriate.